awsdocs/amazon-glacier-developer-guide/doc_source/uploading-an-archive-mpu-using-java.md

 1. Create an instance of the `AmazonGlacierClient` class \(the client\)\.

-   You need to specify an AWS region where you want to save the archive\.
-All operations you perform using this client apply to that region\.
+   You need to specify an AWS Region where you want to save the archive\.
+All operations you perform using this client apply to that AWS Region\.

 1. Initiate multipart upload by calling the `initiateMultipartUpload` method\.

    You need to provide vault name in which you want to upload the archive, part size you want to use to upload archive parts, and an optional description\.
 You provide this information by creating an instance of the `InitiateMultipartUploadRequest` class\.
-In response, Glacier returns an upload ID\.
+In response, S3 Glacier returns an upload ID\.

 1. Upload parts by calling the `uploadMultipartPart` method\.